New Zealand tax facts

 Rate

-For residential property acquired on or after 27 March 2021, interest incurred from 1 October 2021 is not tax deductible
+For residential property acquired on or after 27 March 2021, interest incurred from 1 October 2021 to 31 March 2024 is not tax deductible.
+Interest incurred on those properties after 1 April 2024 is deductible, consistent with properties acquired before 27 March 2021.

-For property acquired before 27 March 2021, the deductibility of the interest is being phased out with no deductions allowed from 1 April 2025.
-The amounts of interest that will be denied a deduction are as follows:
+For property acquired before 27 March 2021, interest deductibility was reduced until 31 March 2024 and has now been restored, with full deductions allowed from 1 April 2025.
+The percentages of interest that are denied a deduction are as follows:

 Period that interest is incurred